 The following are some examples of our recent research.

-We use distributed hydrologic models such as PAWS to understand watershed processes and to quantify fluxes of water, nutrients (C,N,P), sediment and bacteria at downstream receiving water bodies such as lakes and oceans to help manage resources and to protect the public from exposure to contaminated waterways (by making timely predictions; see the section on nearshore processes below).
+We use distributed hydrologic models (e.g., PAWS and other similar models) to understand watershed processes and to quantify fluxes of water, nutrients (C,N,P), sediment and bacteria at downstream receiving water bodies such as lakes and oceans to help manage resources and to protect the public from exposure to contaminated waterways (by making timely predictions; see the section on nearshore processes below).
 Refinement of process descriptions, model testing using new types of data (e.g., satellite products, data from sensor networks) and data assimilation continue to be areas of interest in our group.

 Key processes included in the PAWS model (Niu et al., Water Resour.
 Res., 2014)